AddressIQ for telecom operators

 04

-AddressIQ is built for teams that need an address decision to hold up across sales, service qualification, dispatch, engineering, planning, and reporting.
+AddressIQ is built for operators that need premise truth to hold up across funding, planning, field execution, sales, and reporting.

-Most organizations already have data.
-The problem is that the data does not agree with itself when the decision matters.
+Most teams already have data.
+The problem is that the count, the address, and the network reality stop agreeing with each other when the decision matters.

-One system may say a location is eligible.
+One system may show a premise as passed.

-Field teams may know a territory exception that never makes it back into CRM or reporting.
+Field teams may know a subdivision, split, or missing unit that never makes it back into planning or CRM.

 AddressIQ gives that problem a governed operating model instead of another cleanup exercise.